MarkLundager/AdventOfCode2024/README.md

 1 hour debug: I learnt that I suck at rotating objects with number representation.

 ## DAY5
 Very happy with the code.
-Accidentally skipped every second line on part1 and still got the correct answer, a lot of margin it seems.
-Made debugging part 2 quite the ride.
+Accidentally skipped every second line on part one and still got the correct answer, a lot of margin it seems.
+Made debugging part two quite the ride.
 Motivation still high!